cfhirsch/adventofcode2024/README.md

 Part 2: The number of ways to create pattern p with towels ts is the sum of all the ways to make pattern q with towels ts over all q such that p = tq for some towel t.
 Coding this up, using a dictionary to store answers to subproblems yielded a solution that finds the answer in about 300 ms.

+**Dec 20:**

+Part 1: Whew.
+Took a few tries to get this one.
+I ended up doing the following:

+Find the shortest path from start to end.
+After doing this, record the length of the shortest path from each square on the path to the goal.

+For each square of the short path, look for each possible cheat - that is, any two square move that goes through a wall and ends on the track.

+If we don't know the length of the shortest path from the end square of the cheat to the goal, calcaulate it.

+The length of the path following this cheat is equal to the path to the current square plus 2 plus the distance from end cheat square to goal.

+Solution took under 100ms to find.